Medical Staff Information & Education Hub

 The EMSS team in Medical Affairs supports medical leaders who may be asked to attend to concerns raised regarding professionalism of medical staff.
 EMSS supports and helps to resolve professional issues as they arise, and works proactively to enhance the capacity and ability of medical and other leaders across the organization to understand, manage and resolve concerns.

-The Medical and Academic Affairs team is under the direction of Dr. Ben Williams, Vice President - Medicine and Quality, and Chief Medical Executive.
+- The Medical and Academic Affairs team is under the leadership of Dr. Ben Williams, Vice President, Medicine, Quality, Research & Chief Medical Officer.
 Click here to learn more about Medical and Academic Affairs.

 - Contract Management